 CATHEDRAL LEDGE DISTILLERY (North Conway, NH)

-Start your tour with something divine: a spirits tasting at Cathedral Ledge Distillery.
+Next, head to a spirits tasting at Cathedral Ledge Distillery.
 This gorgeous timber frame barn houses New Hampshire's only certified organic distillery, and their "grain to glass" approach to their award-winning products (including whiskeys, vodkas, gins, and maple liqueur) is rave-worthy in every right.
 We'd suggest splitting a flight and comparing notes on your favorites.

 PURPLE TOMATO TASTING ROOM (Lincoln, NH)